eaburakowski/NOHRSC_SNODAS/README.md

   calculates the climatological mean number of snow days > user-defined snow depth threshold.
 - output is a single .nc file of climatological mean number of snow days with snow depth > user-defined snow depth
 - could combine with plotting script (plotNESNODAS_snowdays.ncl) if region is small.

+plotNESNODAS_snowdays.ncl
+- plots up map of number of days per winter with snow depth > user-defined threshold.
+Includes contour at 20 days.
+- Output is .png graphic of data.